Sometimes the easiest (and cheapest) meals to prepare can also be the healthiest, like these Vegan Refried Beans.

-- 1 Jalapeno minced
+- 1 heaping tsp minced garlic

-- 1/2 tsp Black Pepper
+- 1/2 tsp ground cumin

-- 1 tsp Salt
+- 1/2 tsp salt

-Attach lid, set to SEALING, and use MANUAL mode for 45 minutes
+- Attach lid, set to SEALING, and use MANUAL mode for 45 minutes

-Remove the majority of liquid by ladling it out into another container.
+- Remove the majority of liquid by ladling it out into another container.
 Then mash beans to a creamy consistency using a potato masher, fork, or immersion blender.

-Beans will be slightly runny, but will firm up when cooled.
+- Beans will be slightly runny, but will firm up when cooled.
 If additional liquid is needed use the leftover bean liquid 1 Tbs at a time.